Red-Frontier/RedFrontier/Readme.md

 # Red Frontier

 A narrative campaign mod for Kerbal Space Program built on the Contract Configurator framework.
-Red Frontier augments KSP's sandbox with a structured space program — missions that build on each other, characters who comment on your progress, and infrastructure that persists and matters.
+Red Frontier augments KSP's sandbox with a structured space program.
+With missions that build on each other, characters who comment on your progress, and infrastructure that persists and matters.

 Chapter 1 takes you from first orbit to a self-sustaining operation in the Duna system.